Quick Answer

 The most striking feature is the dramatic angle at the cheekbones, creating clear definition and sculptural quality to the face.

-Robert Pattinson, Ezra Miller, Jared Leto, and Zayn Malik demonstrate classic diamond face characteristics.
+Robert Pattinson, Ezra Miller, Jared Leto, and Zayn Malik are the best example of public figures who demonstrate classic diamond face characteristics.

 Diamond faces often appear most angular when viewed from the front, with striking bone structure that’s prized in the modelling industry.